mandelsoft/documents/config/README.md

 of cascaded application of the initial installer layout.
 The idea behind this concept is to simplify and standardize the development of installers.

-The price is
-to decompose the installation problem into low-level fine granular elements offered by the (extensible) installation framework.
-A typical example for such an environment is *Terraform* with *HCL* as configuration DSL or even *Crossplane* enriched by extensions for various kinds of target environments offering the management for the elements provided by those environments (e.g. IaaS layers offering elements like VMs, networks, VPCs or volumes).
+The installation problem is decomposed into low-level fine granular elements offered by the (extensible) installation framework.
+Instead of writing general purpose code, now the composition is described on the DSL level.

+A typical example for such an environment is *Terraform* with *HCL* as configuration DSL or even *Crossplane* enriched by extensions for various kinds of target environments offering the management for the elements provided by those environments
+(e.g. IaaS layers offering elements like VMs, networks, VPCs or volumes).

 This approach has typically four constraints for the design of the DSL:
-- to be as flexible as possible for describing installations and to avoid the creation of own general purpose code, the elements offered on the DSL level are as close as possible to the elements of the target environment.
+- to be as flexible as possible for describing installations and to avoid the creation of own general purpose code, the elements offered on the DSL level have to be as close as possible to the elements of the target environment.
-- therefore the extensible installer code provides a fixed one to one, or 1:n (where n is very small) mapping to elements of the target environment.
+- therefore the extensible installer framework code and its extensions provide a fixed 1:1, or 1:n (where n is very small) mapping to elements of the target environment.
-- the framework must also handle the deletion of elements if it disappears from the concrete DSL manifestation.
+- the framework must also handle the deletion of elements if they disappear from the concrete DSL manifestation.
 - to provide higher level abstractions, elements like compositions or modules are supported, offering an own parameterization.

-Unfortunately, this has the consequence, that the installer at the DSL level looses the control over the coordination of element creation and deletion.
+Unfortunately, this has the consequence, that the installer on the DSL level looses the control over the coordination of element creation and deletion.
 And it looses the possibility to handle migrations which could avoid loss of information
 (e.g. deleting a database and creating a new one is never a good idea, if the database contains data).

-For the setup part of an installation this is not really a problem, because it typically only requires some basic ordering and value dependencies among the created implementation elements.
+For the setup part of an installation this is not really a problem.
+It typically only requires some basic ordering and value dependencies among the created implementation elements.
-But it will cause problems for update procedures, because migrations have to be considered.
+But it will cause problems for day-2 update procedures, because migrations must be considered to avoid fixing the implementation structure with the first shot of the installer.

 This becomes even more evident, if the framework keeps state about the mapping of described elements, which is bound to or identified by the structuring of those elements in the DSL.
-A structural migration and therefore the evolution of the installation or implementation (of the application) structure ss hardly possible.
+A structural migration, and therefore the evolution of the installation or implementation (of the application) structure, is hardly possible, because the overall abstract state must be preserved.
+But instead an implementation related state structure is held.

-A typical sign here can be seen for *Terraform*: it is highly recommended to carefully examine the output of the plan statement, before really applying a change.
+A typical telltale sign here can be seen for *Terraform*: it is highly recommended to carefully examine the output of the plan statement, before really applying a change.
+It allows examining the change operations, which would be done if the configuration is applied.

 All approaches to circumvent those problems are typically
 - highly specialized for particular problem flavors
-- require the embedding of general purpose code combined with complex synchronization mechanism to connect it with the implicit handling by the framework.
+- or require the embedding of general purpose code combined with complex synchronization mechanism to connect it with the implicit handling by the framework.

-All this makes it very complicated, confusing and error-prone to work with such installer DSLs, if it is possible at all.
+All this makes it very complicated, confusing and error-prone to work with such installer DSLs when evolving the implementation structure, if it is possible at all.

 ### Target Environment Reconsidered

-A new quality can be achieved, if the configuration is not a static input to the complete installation process, anymore.
+A new quality can be achieved, if the configuration or the DSL-based composition is not a static input to the complete installation process, anymore.
 A first step towards this direction has been shown in the last section, where it is possible to refer to information from the target environment by using special static expressions in the static configuration description.
 This a